ZeusWPI/g2-backend/README.md

     ssh -R 9123:localhost:3000 my.server.ip

+More information about ssh-tunneling can be found [here](https://www.ssh.com/ssh/tunneling/example)

 ## Running the tests

 To run tests run the next command.
 This will autodetect changes in the backend files and they will rerun themselves automatically.

-First copy the file test-config_example.edn to test-config.edn.
+First copy the file `test-config_example.edn` to ``test-config.edn`.
 Adapt all needed configs for your machine.

 Now run the automated tests